How to Use Epoxy, Part 1 – Coating Plywood for Paint or Varnish

 The 207 is thinner than your typical epoxy, but not nearly as thin as Smiths etc. Smiths is like water.
 I love to use a penetrating epoxy for initial coats on plywood edges, especially plywood lap strake boats like a shellback.
 It isn’t nearly as durable as a West System type epoxy, but really does an amazing job wicking into end grain.
 Not sure what you mean by Rejuvinating old wood?
 I have had good luck driving West Epoxy into funky spots with a het gun, which helps to thin the epoxy and open the poors in the wood.

-• Avatar Clifford Spence says:
+• Clifford Spence says:

 My close to 40 years experience in the Polymer industry tells me that you need to be careful applying heat to two-pack materials.
 Yes, it can help to reduce viscosity initially, but it will add to the exothermic reaction generated by the epoxy itself as its cure mechanism.